Understanding the Elder Abuse Laws in Arizona

 The civil case, which compensates victims for damages, allows for the recovery of damages, or potentially injunctive relief against the at-fault facility.
 This would, potentially, allow a victim to shut down the facility under extreme circumstances with a court order.

-Other Considerations Under Arizona Law Regarding Elder Abuse
+Elder Abuse and Other Considerations Under Arizona Law

 “One extremely important consideration when considering filing an elder abuse case is the relevant statute of limitation.”